-1Helmholtz-Zentrum Hereon, Institute of Coastal Systems - Analysis and Modeling, Max-Planck-Strasse 1, 21502 Geesthacht, Germany

-2GEOMAR Helmholtz Centre for Ocean Research Kiel, Kiel, Germany

-Correspondence: Nele Tim (nele.tim@hereon.de)
+1Helmholtz-Zentrum Hereon, Institute of Coastal Systems - Analysis and Modeling, Max-Planck-Strasse 1, 21502 Geesthacht, Germany 2GEOMAR Helmholtz Centre for Ocean Research Kiel, Kiel, Germany Correspondence: Nele Tim (nele.tim@hereon.de)

 Abstract.
 Southern African climate is strongly impacted by climate change.
 Precipitation is a key variable in this region as it is linked to agriculture and water supply.
-An analysis of simulations Simulations with a regional atmospheric model over the last decades and the 21st century shows that display a decrease in the past precipitation has decreased in some coastal areas of South Africa and increased an increase in the rest of southern Africa.
-However, it precipitation is projected to decrease over the whole southern part of the domain in the future.
-The Agulhas Current System, including the current and the leakage, surrounds the continent in the east and south and it is found in the simulations to impact precipitation.
-The A reduction in the strength of the Agulhas Current is linked to a reduction in precipitation along the southeast coast.
-The Agulhas leakage, the part of the Agulhas Current that leaves the system and flows into the South Atlantic, impacts the winter precipitation in the southwest of the continent, located in the winter rainfall zone.
+Simulations with a regional atmospheric model over the last decades and the 21st century display a decrease in the past precipitation in over some coastal areas of South Africa and an increase in over the rest of southern Africa.
+However, precipitation is projected to decrease over the whole southern part of the domain in the future.

+5 The This study shows that the Agulhas Current System, including the current and the leakage, which surrounds the continent in the east and southand it is found in the simulations to impact precipitation, impact this precipitation trend.
+A reduction in the strength of the Agulhas Current is linked to a reduction in precipitation along the southeast coast.
+The Agulhas leakage, the part of the Agulhas Current that leaves the system and flows into the South Atlantic, impacts winter precipitation in the southwest of the continent.
 A more intense Agulhas leakage is linked to a reduction in precipitation in this region.

-1 Introduction
+10 1 Introduction

-Precipitation is an important factor for the southern African climate.
+Precipitation is an important factor for in the southern African climate.
 It defines the seasons and it directly impacts one of the principal sources of income, agriculture.
 Southern Africa is located between tropical and temperate systems.
-Hence, the latitudinal shift in the position of the Intertropical Convergence Zone and the westerlies south of the continent, as well as the location of the anticyclones over the South Atlantic and western Indian Ocean, impact rainfall over southern Africa (Reason, 2017).
+Hence, the latitudinal shift in the position of the Intertropical Convergence Zone and the westerlies south of the continent, as well as the location of the anticyclones over the South Atlantic and western Indian Ocean, impact rainfall over southern Africa (Reason,

+15 2017).
 Most of southern Africa receives most of the rainfall in austral summer (Reason, 2017).
-This Summer Rainfall Zone (SRZ) extents from the tropics to the Southern Hemisphere midlatitudes (Chevalier and Chase, 2016).
-Only the uttermost southwest of the continent receives its most of its annual rainfall in the winter season (Chevalier and Chase, 2016).
+This Summer Rainfall Zone (SRZ) extents extends from the tropics to the Southern Hemisphere midlatitudes (Chevalier and Chase, 2016).
+Only the uttermost southwest of the continent receives most of its annual rainfall in the winter season (Chevalier and Chase, 2016).
 In this Winter Rainfall Zone (WRZ) rainfall is caused mainly by frontal systems moving with the westerlies (Reason, 2017).